-If a referral needs to be made, then this must go through MASH who will then pass it on to the LADO team.
+If a referral needs to be made then this must go through MASH who will then pass it on to the LADO team.
 The referral form can be found at:

-$\frac{https://new.devon.gov.uk/education and families/child-protection/managing-allegations against-adults-working-with-children$
+https://new.devon.gov.uk/educationandfamilies/child-protection/managing-allegations-against-adults-working-with-children

-10. Whistleblowing
+10. Whistleblowing:

-Please adhere to the Trust and school's whistleblowing policy.
+Please adhere to the schools whistleblowing policy.
+Revised in September 2017

-Whistleblowing Local Governor: Amy Crompton
+Whistleblowing Governor: Amy Crompton

-In the event that, you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
+In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
 In this situation you could contact: